-Sian is an Australian physiotherapist currently living in San Francisco, California.
-Sian is in the final stages of transferring her Australian license to California and is now practicing Physical Therapy and teaching Clinical Pilates at TherapydiaSF.
+Sian is an Australian physiotherapist, living in San Francisco, California.
+Sian is licensed in both San Francisco and Melbourne and currently practicing Physical Therapy and teaching Clinical Pilates at TherapydiaSF.

 Prior to moving to the US in early 2015, Sian worked for four years at Physica Spinal and Physiotherapy Clinic in Ringwood, Melbourne, Victoria.